DrMicrobit/lllm_suit/tests/03_SpaceInvaders_ddoc01/README.md

 - qwen3-coder-30B-cerebrasreap25B (4 bit): 3 trials, all very buggy and bug fixing unsuccessful (when tried)
 - qwen3-coder-30B-yoyolin: Model slow, doesn't play well with Cline.
 Chatty beyond belief, and broken result.
 - skyfall-31B-v4-thedrummer: extremely slow model, derived from Mistral.
 Need to reduce context below acceptable level to have it run in VRAM.
 2 trials, 2 complete fails.
+- glm-z1-32B-0414-lmstudio: memory overrun to RAM despite VRAM free (Ollama problem?).
+But also cline interaction not working.

 ## Observations on code and specification adherence